fatsecret-group/postman-fatsecret-apis/readme.md

 5. Use the "Authorize" endpoint to authorize the oauth_token received.
 You will need to log in to your fatsecret account to do this.
 A link should return the verifier value, copy this into the collection variable.

+NOTE: You may need to send the authorize request using a browser in order to login and open the callback url response.

 6. Finally, Use the "Access Token" endpoint to get the access token and access secret.

 7. Copy the access token and access secret to the access_token and access_secret collection variables.